 Read the full Samsung UE43RU7020 review

-First, the bad news: this has fewer backlight dimming zones than Samsung's flagship QLED, the Q90R, and it isn't as bright.
+First, the bad news: this 2019 TV has fewer backlight dimming zones than the Q90R, above, and it isn't as bright.
 The good news?
 It's quite a bit cheaper.
 All of its connections are tidily placed in a separate box rather than built into the set itself, which helps it stay rather slim and elegant, while the user interface and remote control work like a dream.

 Despite the compromises, the picture is surprisingly good, with an astonishing level of detail.
 If your budget can't stretch to the top model, this is a smart choice.

 Admittedly, there still isn't really anything to watch in 8K, but that still doesn't stop this big Samsung set being a hugely exciting proposition.
 At least it's future-proofed for when the content does become available.
 In the meantime, the Q950R upscales everything you send it exceptionally well, to the extent that you're not made aware of any extra processing going on.